 Measurements of a powerful electric copter showed that this effect caused the sensor’s received signal energy to lower, sometimes by more than ten times!
 This type of issue is generally overcome by using our XL-MaxSonar-EZ type sensors, but with careful mounting, some have used our LV-MaxSonar-EZ sensors with great success.

 Visualize this effect.
-Place an ice cube in front of your eye and look though it.
-Sure you can see though the ice cube, but much of the light is directed to or from other places.
+Place an ice cube in front of your eye and look through it.
+Sure you can see through the ice cube, but much of the light is directed to or from other places.
 The air turbulence acts in a similar manner to the path light takes through the ice cube, changing the direction and intensity of the acoustic wave in erratic ways.

 Propeller Acoustic Noise

 Propeller acoustic noise is very similar to air turbulence except that instead of changing the amount of energy the sensor actually detects, this effect adds additional outside acoustic energy to the sensor.
 Most of this noise originates at the propellers tip vortex region.

 Measurements of a powerful electric multi‑copter showed that this effect can cause the most sensitive sensors, such as the EZ0, EZ1, and sometimes the EZ2 sensors of both the LV‑MaxSonar‑EZ and XL‑MaxSonar‑EZ, to sometimes false detect this noise.
 This detection can cause a lower range than normal to be reported.
 Again, with careful mounting, many users have found that any of our LV‑MaxSonar‑EZ or XL‑MaxSonar‑EZ sensors will operate well.